 4. Nacre Thickness

+Size does matter here.
 Pearls are measured in millimeters.
 The value of the pearl will increase with the size of the pearl.
-A 6-mm pearl however will not be twice the price of a 3-mm pearl but around 5 to 6 times the price of a 3-mm!
+A 6-mm pearl, however, will not be twice the price of a 3-mm pearl but around 5 to 6 times the price of a 3-mm!
 If you are the lucky owner of a fine quality pearl over 20-mm, it belongs in a museum.

 When grading pearls have in mind, the closer the pearls come to achieving perfect round symmetry the greater their value.
 Since Mikimoto introduced Cultured pearls onto the marketplace in the 1920s, there has been a softening of prices.
 Round pearls are no longer the great rarity they once were.
-Pre 1920 pearls are a different story however.
-Perfectly round specimens are very rare and command prices that reflect this quality.
+Pre 1920 pearls are a different story, however, perfectly round pearls are very rare and command prices that reflect this quality.

 Luster is the reflection of light off the surface of a pearl.
 Luster can be compared to the 'brilliance' of a diamond.
-In a fine pearl, the mirror like reflection off the skin of the pearl is crisp, sharp and clear.
-Decrease the quality, increase in dullness.
+In a fine pearl, the mirror-like reflection off the skin of the pearl is crisp, sharp and clear.
+A decrease in the quality results in the increase in dullness.

 When grading pearls, determining the fineness of the pearl which is the thickness of the nacre layer is to be considered.